edaa-org/pySystemRDLModel/doc/index.rst

 The pySystemRDLModel Documentation
 ##################################

-An abstract System Verilog language model.
+An abstract SystemRDL language model.

 .. _goals: